Spanberger joins Biden in her district to talk prescription drug costs

 Joining Biden in front of a “Build Back Better” banner, Spanberger introduced the president alongside two of her constituents, Shannon Davis and Davis’s 12-year-old son, Joshua, who like his father has Type 1 diabetes and needs daily access to insulin, a major regular expense for the family.

-“Shannon, you should have peace of mind knowing that when Joshua grows up and leaves your health-care plan, he’ll be able to choose a job without having to make a choice about which one has particular health-care coverage,” Biden said, applauding the 12-year-old for sharing his story and saying the federal government should be able to cap insulin prices.
+“Shannon, you should have peace of mind knowing that when Joshua grows up and leaves your health-care plan, he’ll be able to choose a job without having to make a choice about which one has particular health-care coverage,” Biden said, applauding the preteen for sharing his story and saying the federal government should be able to cap insulin prices.

 “In my Build Back Better legislation, that with Abigail’s leadership passed the House of Representatives, we can do that.
-Now we just have to get it through the United States Senate,” Biden said, adding perhaps optimistically: “And we’re close … We will hold drug companies accountable for their absurd price increases.”
+Now we just have to get it through the United States Senate,” Biden said, adding perhaps optimistically: “And we’re close. … We will hold drug companies accountable for their absurd price increases.”

 Republicans have made Spanberger’s vote on the Build Back Better Act — and other major packages — part of their regular attack messaging, and Thursday’s visit with Biden only offered them more fodder.